ChangyaoTian/VL-LTR/README.md

 Download the `iNaturalist 2018` data from [here](https://github.com/visipedia/inat_comp/tree/master/2018).

-Then download and extract the wiki text [(link)](https://github.com/ChangyaoTian/VL-LTR/releases/download/text-corpus/iNat.zip) into the same directory.
+Then download and extract the [wiki text](https://github.com/ChangyaoTian/VL-LTR/releases/download/text-corpus/iNat.zip) into the same directory.
 The directory tree of data is expected to be like this:

 ```
 ./data/iNat/